RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 - In the above example, team FaZe has 1.32 odds.
 This means that for every $1 you bet, if you win you will be paid $0.32.
 So the team with the lower decimal odds means that the market is predicting that team has a higher chance of winning, and as such, the risk is smaller and the payout is smaller to reflect this risk.
 More risk, more reward is the idea here.

 Tradition odds definition: How it differs from Betting Market Odds
 - Traditional Odds = (Probability of event happening) / (Probability of event not happening).
-You can then workout with simple algebra what the probability is from traditional odds.
+You can then workout with algebra what the probability is from traditional odds.
 These probabilities will add up to 1.
-- Betting Market Odds are the same as traditional odds with the exception that the betting market will lower slightly raise the probabilities of each team winning, which translates to a lower payout from the odds.
-So in order to calculate the true probability predictions of a betting market you would then add back this difference.
+- Betting Market Odds are the same as traditional odds with the exception that the betting market will slightly raise the probabilities of each team winning, which translates to a lower payout from the odds.
+This is called a betting margin.
+It is a built in way the betting market protects itself from having to payout higher amounts to winning bets.
+So in order to calculate our estimate of the true probability predictions of a betting market you would then add back this difference/2 for each team.
 This difference would be the probabilities of the betting market of each team winning added up and subtracting 1.
+NOTE: Since we're assuming the difference in

 ## Data collection: Web Scraping (2 web sources)
 - History of CS:GO matches from 2012 to present(2018 Jan)
 - Team statistics/ratings from 90days in the past of a match taking place.
 - Market odds of a match durring this particular date.
+Problem: All of the scaped web sources had data populated from a java script.
+This makes it more challenging to pull information from a website.
+Solution: I used Selenium.
+Selenium is an automated web browser where you can scrape whatever text shows up on a webpage since it is rendered within this automated broswer rather than just existing within a pages HTML code.

 ## Feature Engineering: Calculating new predictive variables
 - Team and Opponent Schedule Strength ratios (defined as team_ss and opp_ss in dataframe).
 Schedule strength ratio says for a given team in a match, what was the total ammount of wins all of their past opponents had / the total amount of games their past opponents played.
 This ratio was calculated in a past 60 day window.